software-atelier/simpleflex-base/README.md

   "" /*we do not need a name for the default App*/);
 // Now we setup the default app with the document root... defaultApp.config.put("$DOCPATH","html_docs/");
-// .. and we enable Beanshell to execute beanshell files (.bsh) defaultApp.config.put("$BEANSHELL",true);
 // we set the default app
 localhostDomain.setDefaultWebAppConfig(defaultApp);